elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 ### Writing the schema

 The first step is to write the structure of the data we're storing.
-In the case of our profile, we'd like to store the user's age, gender and a profile picture.
+In the case of our profile, we'd like to store the user's age, favorite color, and a profile picture.

 To begin writing this embedded schema, we must first think about what structure we want.
 Do we want to store an array of structures (using `embeds_many`) or just one (using `embeds_one`)?